How much does it cost to buy a defibrillator?

 How Much Does An AED Cost When I Trade In?

 If you would like some advice, our team of experts can offer specialist support on choosing the best package to meet your requirements.
 We only use the latest and most advanced AEDs at Defib Machines, including Lifepak models and the HeartSine Samaritan 360p.
-Find out which one would be best suited for the workplace by checking taking a look at our range of AEDs for hire.
+Find out which one would be best suited for the workplace by checking taking a look at our range of AEDs.